Showing posts with label work. Show all posts

 Caltech's Millikan Library (and my office)

 That mindset felt especially vital in 2020.
 As I walked back to my office after a routine COVID-19 screening test, I was struck by how quiet and empty the Caltech campus had become.
-The vibrant intellectual buzz—the impromptu hallway debates about quantum mechanics, the packed lecture halls, the bustling labs—had been replaced by a pandemic-induced stillness.
+The vibrant intellectual buzz, the impromptu hallway debates about quantum mechanics, the packed lecture halls, and the bustling labs had been replaced by a pandemic-induced stillness.
 But even in the silence, science was at the center of our lives.
 It was science that helped us understand the virus, science that guided public health responses, and science that ultimately delivered the vaccines.

 Ed Stone's Voyager missions didn't just teach us about Jupiter's moons; they fundamentally changed how humanity sees itself in the cosmos.
 Gordon Moore's insights didn't just predict technological growth; they enabled the digital revolution.
 Kip Thorne's gravitational wave research didn't just confirm Einstein's theories; it opened an entirely new window for observing the universe.